Conduct a free Washington probation search now to check any offender’s supervision status.

 The Washington VINE page (Victim Information & Notification Everyday) provides registered users the option to sign up for notifications when an offender’s location and custody status change, such as being released on probation or parole.
 VINE gathers information from jail booking systems, prisons and mental health facilities throughout Washington.

-Track Down Probationer Records Through Municipal or County Agencies in Washington
+Track Down Probationer Records via Municipal & County Agencies Throughout WA

 Another convenient option for running a probation search in Washington is to seek this information at the local level.